Tamara Hareven: Early life and education

-At the age of four, Hareven and her parents were forced to leave their home in Chernivtsi and live in an internment camp in the Ukraine due to their Jewish heritage.
+At the age of four, Hareven and her parents were forced to leave their home in Chernivtsi and live in an internment camp in Ukraine due to their Jewish heritage.
 Hareven and her family survived the Holocaust, and eventually relocated to Palestine.
 Hareven's early life contributed to her familiarity with languages including German, French, and English, in addition to her native Romanian and Hebrew.

 Hareven earned her B.A. at the Hebrew University of Jerusalem in 1960 and her M.A. in Medieval Jewish history at the University of Cincinnati in 1962.
 She completed her PhD at Ohio State University in American history with a dissertation on Eleanor Roosevelt's role as a social reformer.
 This research led to the publication of her first book, Eleanor Roosevelt: An American Conscience (1968).
 She worked with her Ph.D. advisor John H. Bremner and others on Children and Youth in America, a seminal three volume collection that launched the field of the history of childhood.
 She was among the founders in North America of the history of the family as a serious field of study.
 She taught at Dalhousie University in Canada briefly before moving to Clark University in Worcester, Massachusetts.